RSV

 Respiratory Syncytial Virus (RSV)

-Breastfeeding is known to be protective against developing respiratory infections and decreasing the severity of respiratory infections in general.
-In particular, breastfeeding has been shown to protect infants from developing RSV bronchiolitis (1).
-Exclusive and partial breastfeeding have been shown to reduce the severity of RSV disease, supplemental oxygen requirements, and the length of the hospital stay (2-3).
-Breastfeeding is a cost effective intervention to reduce the severity of RSV (2).
+Breastfeeding is known to be protective against developing respiratory infections and decreasing the severity of respiratory infections in general.1 Exclusive and partial breastfeeding have been shown to reduce the severity of RSV bronchiolitis, supplemental oxygen requirements, and the length of the hospital stay.2,3 Breastfeeding is a cost effective intervention to reduce the severity of RSV.3

 Historically, RSV testing was not routinely done, particularly in adults.
 However, recently, RSV testing has become more common and more adults with cold symptoms are being diagnosed with RSV.
 Typically, by the time testing is done, infants have already had significant exposure to the infected lactating parent.
 Since breastfeeding is a known protective factor against severe RSV disease, there is no absolute indication to pump and dump with maternal RSV infection and dyads may continue direct feeding with standard precautions for the parent.